Are you looking for a clutter cure?

 You're in the right place.
 Clutter comes in all shapes and sizes and we all have a complex relationship with our stuff.
 Successful decluttering isn't simply wrangling possessions, it requires a fundamental shift in mindset.

-Using Acceptance & Commitment Therapy and ATLAS, her unique coaching technique, Dr Jan Eppingstall of STUFFOLOGY can help you make that mindset shift and live your life to the full with less.
+Using Acceptance & Commitment Therapy, Dr Jan Eppingstall of STUFFOLOGY can help you make that mindset shift and live your life to the full with less.

-If you want to be first to receive exclusive content delivered directly to your inbox every week sign up for the NEWSLETTER now.
+If you want to be first to receive exclusive content delivered directly to your inbox every week sign up for the NEWSLETTER HERE:

 Dr Jan Eppingstall - The Stuffologist